Picture of New York

 Coca-Cola Dividends

-Dividends are distributed quarterly in the months of April, July, October and December.
+Dividends are distributed quarterly and usually paid in the months of April, July, October and December.

 Payments are made in US dollars so income will fluctuate depending on the strength of the currency vs. US dollar.
 This is evident in the slight fluctuations shown in the file below.